DanielHartung/neodenYY1-csv-generator/README.md

 Goal of this Pyton script should be to generate the csv file for a Neoden YY1 Pick and Place machine.
 TO reach the goal the idea is to have a csv file with all the parts that are one the machine.
 The script will then do the following steps:
-- read all the parts in from the mount file (at the moment Eagle)
+- read all the parts in from the mount file (at the moment Eagle/Fusion360)
 - read all the parts from the machine file
 - check which componets are on the machine and which are required
 - generate the csv file for yy1 machine